What Buyers Notice First When Viewing a Home Online

 • whether the presentation supports the asking price

-A strategic listing analysis can help identify these perception gaps before major decisions are made.
+A listing strategy review can help identify these perception gaps before major decisions are made.

-Services like Listing Rescue focus on presentation, not blame — offering clarity when listings stall.
+Services like Listing Diagnosis focus on diagnosis, not blame — offering clarity when listings stall.

 FAQ: Buyer Perception & Listing Photos